Naiti

 Naity (Bangla: নৈটী, also written as নৈটি) is a census town in Chanditala II Block in Srirampore subdivision of Hooghly district in the state of West Bengal, India.
-Naity is in between Janai and Chanditala― two historical villages of Bengal and the village is in the eastern bank of the river Saraswati.
+Naity lies between Janai and Chanditala― two historical villages of Bengal and the village is in the eastern bank of the river Saraswati.
 The village Naity has two parts― North Naity and South Naity.
 North Naity's nearest railway station is Janai Road and South Naity's nearest railway station is Gobra.
 The school in Naity was founded in 1942.